githubtraining/security/responses/03_adding-bad-changes.md

 If this is a pull request, so you can keep editing the file here.
 Keep trying, you'll get there!

-If you would like assistance troubleshooting the issue you are encountering, create a post on the [GitHub Community]({{ communityBoard }}) board.
+If you would like help troubleshooting, create a post on the [GitHub Community]({{ communityBoard }}) board.
 You might also want to search for your issue to see if other people have resolved it in the past.